AnyBlok/AnyBlok/doc/HOWTO_CREATE_APP.rst

         -h, --help            show this help message and exit -c CONFIGFILE         Relative path of the config file

-    This is the group message:
+    This is the 'message' group:
         --message-before MESSAGE_BEFORE
         --message-after MESSAGE_AFTER

     Database:
-        --db_name DBNAME      Name of the data base --db_drivername DBDRIVERNAME
+        --db_name DBNAME      Name of the database
+        --db_drivername DBDRIVERNAME
                               the name of the database backend.
 This name will correspond to a module in sqlalchemy/databases or a